ietf-satp/draft-ietf-satp-architecture/draft-ietf-satp-architecture.md

 The two gateways implement the protocol in a direct interaction (unmediated).

-A successful transfer results in the asset being extinguished (burned) or marked on the origin network, and for the asset to be regenerated (minted) at the destination network.
+A successful transfer results in the asset being extinguished (burned) or marked as invalid on the origin network, and for the asset to be regenerated (minted) at the destination network.

 The secure asset transfer protocol provides a coordination